benchmarkstudios/barebones/README.md

 # barebones

-A lightweight, skeletal, responsive WordPress theme for HTML5 and beyond.
-Great as a starting point for any project with powerful features to encourage rapid development for most projects.
+A lightweight, skeletal, responsive WordPress boilerplate theme for HTML5 and beyond.
+Great as a starting point with powerful features to encourage rapid development for most projects.

 ## Features